arnetheduck/nim-sqlite3-abi/README.md

 ## Versioning

-The library generally follows the upstream version number, adding one more number for its own purpose
+The library generally follows the upstream version number, adding one more number for tracking changes to the wrapping itself

 ## License